 When the radionavigation system is available, the service continuity should be ≥99.97% over a period of 15 minutes.

-An integrity warning of radionavigation system malfunction, non-availability or discontinuity should be provided to users within 10 s.
+An integrity warning of radionavigation system malfunction, non-availability or discontinuity including start of backup system operation should be provided to users within 10 s.

 The radionavigation system should be considered available when it provides the required integrity for the given accuracy level.